 4. Take a multichannel marketing approach

 For example, if your small business offers field service solutions such as lawn care and landscaping services, you have to consider how to position yourself in the lawn care market.
-And if your niche is designing and planting tropical landscaping elements, you need to make it clear to your customers why palm trees or bird-of-paradise plants are best for their yard.

 To account for these varying preferences, market your services across digital platforms such as: